krupa15/PickyEater/README.md

 Email : krupa94272@gmail.com
 <p>&nbsp;</p>

+## ©️ Copyright Information
+This is a free and open source project.
+Anyone can use it or anyone can contribute in it.
-## Footnote 🤗
+#### PS 🤗
 This project is part of my portfolio and academics.
 So, any feedback will be appreciated which helps me to improve my technical skills as well as to grow it as a business idea.
-Thank you for your valuable time.
+Thank you for your valuable time. ❤️